 Have You Read Making Sense of God?

 What did you think?
-I enjoy fruitful discussion; see the comment section below.
+Feel free to contact me on social media.
 Also, feel free to check out the other audiobooks that C4C recommends.

 - (Though I find the evidence for theism and, more specifically, Christianity much more compelling).